EcmaTC53/spec/docs/Technical Reports/hardware-components.md

 <a id="introduction"></a>
 ## Introduction

+Class Specifications for Embedded Hardware Components is a project of Ecma International's Technical Committee 53 with the goal of collecting and disseminating ECMAScript class definitions for specific embedded hardware components.
+An embedded hardware component is a physical device in an embedded system, such as:

+ - Microcontrollers
+ - Sensors
+ - Actuators
+ - I/O providers and expanders
+ - Displays

-Class Specifications for Embedded Hardware Components is a project of Ecma International's Technical Committee 53 with the goal of collecting and disseminating ECMAScript class definitions for specific hardware components and host providers.
-The repository consists of individual class definition documents developed by committee members, hardware component manufacturers, and the community.
-These class definitions describe how the Class Patterns and Host Provider specified in ECMA TC53, ECMAScript® Modules for Embedded Systems are applied to specific hardware components and specific embedded hosts.
+Class Specifications for Embedded Hardware Components is a repository of individual class definition documents developed by committee members, hardware component manufacturers, and the community.
+These class definitions describe how the Class Patterns and Host Provider specified in ECMA TC53, ECMAScript® Modules for Embedded Systems are applied to specific hardware components.
 The repository is publicly available at [https://github.com/EcmaTC53/spec/tree/master/docs/](https://github.com/EcmaTC53/spec/tree/master/docs/).
 <!-- TODO: reorganize spec repo to put all hardware component class definitions in one folder. -->

 <a id="scope"></a>